-Students who have been suspended may apply for readmission after one semester.
+An Academic Suspension lasts for one semester.
+A suspended student must applu for readmission before returning to the College.
 If admission is granted, the student will enter under Academic Probation and the rules that apply.

 Students who are suspended twice because of unsatisfactory academic progress are not permitted to re-enroll for one academic year.
 Appeals to the status of Academic Suspension or probation may be made in writing to the Vice President for Academic Affairs.
 Students who are placed on suspension or probation receive a letter in writing explaining the status and restrictions.